Chris Luttrell

-Chris Luttrell is co-owner and mixed martial arts coach of Luttrell-Yee MMA and an officer in the Albuquerque Police Department Gang Unit, who has trained a number of notable mixed martial artists, such as Cláudia Gadelha, John Dodson, Georges St. Pierre, Carlos Condit and Rashad Evans.
+Chris Luttrell is a co-owner and mixed martial arts coach of Luttrell-Yee MMA.
+He is also an officer in the Albuquerque Police Department Gang Unit and has trained a number of notable mixed martial artists, such as Cláudia Gadelha, John Dodson, Georges St. Pierre, Carlos Condit and Rashad Evans.
 He has won a number of martial arts awards.

 Career

 Criminal justice

 He served in the Bernalillo County Sheriff's department as a reserve deputy from 1995 to 2000 and then accepted a position with the New Mexico State Police.
 In 2007, he moved over to the Albuquerque Police Department, and is now a member of their Gang Unit.

 Martial arts

 Luttrell was the principal figure in developing Greg Jackson's system of martial arts which is known as Gaidojutsu system, (loosely translated at "technique of the streets").
 Luttrell introduced Mike Winkeljohn to Jackson and eventually talked Jackson into converting his self defense gym into an MMA gym.
 They then needed to develop a system that they thought had the most effective, fight-proven techniques.
 Luttrell did this by traveling the country as a flight attendant, finding every fight gym or serious martial arts dojo and requesting to train for a night.
-Luttrell trained with everyone from Royce Gracie and Pat Militech to Megaton Diaz with whom he had epic roll at his academy.
+Luttrell trained with everyone, from Royce Gracie and Pat Militech to Megaton Diaz, with whom he had epic roll at his academy.
 City by city, as his travels took him, he trained, learned, and recorded, Luttrell would return to his hotel and take notes in a journal on every technique he'd learned at each academy and bring it back to Albuquerque.
 These techniques would then be tested in the gym, in the bars, streets, and wherever was necessary to verify the legitimacy of the technique and what didn't work was discarded.
 When cage matches or Vale Tudo matches first began happening in the southwest, Luttrell was the first to compete.
-Along with Jackson and Winklejohn, the three organized a belt system for Gaidojutsu, and in 2000 Luttrell was the first to obtain a black belt in the art.
+Along with Jackson and Winklejohn, the three organized a belt system for Gaidojutsu, and in 2000, Luttrell was the first to obtain a black belt in the art.
 The original team was made up of Chris Luttrell, Brad Ahrensfeld, Tom Vaughn, Josh Groves, Chad Lemoine, Keith Jardine, Diego Sanchez, and Kyle Seals.